-When everyone is selling something — and 2020 is going to be the largest e-commerce year ever so far — your business needs to do as much work as it can to make your offers compelling to specific audiences.
+When everyone is selling something — and 2020 was a great e-commerce year so far — your business needs to do as much work as it can to make your offers compelling to specific audiences.
 A CRM not only helps you look at customers and start to understand your audience, but new tools can help shape your offers and even make them when someone visits your site.

 CRM is among the most powerful tools at your disposal, outside of the e-commerce shopping platform you use.
 Moreover, it can be adjusted based on how and where you sell, who buys, and how familiar people are with you.

 Let’s take a quick look at the important role of CRM in e-commerce.
 And also its role in turning visitors into buyers, encouraging ongoing purchases, and helping keep your shoppers satisfied.